Abyss-Seeker/D-vidlization/README.md

 oh oh oh and you may wonder why the fuck does this seem to be like a python program but has mostly HTML / C code component.
 It's because I just put the ffmpeg source in it (by BtbN).
 This will be needed in the future, probably.
 (And also now) (Oh I changed it in gitattributes! wow)

+now everything combined!!!

+want to save space or try out convinient and interesting functions? try this program!

+Current available functions: Audio Extraction from Video, auto download audio files from Bilibili & Youtube, auto initialization of ffmpeg (creating path on computer), Audio File edit (length, volume, speed, loop, fade) and advanced processing (3D sound effect, compression)

-Project by: Jasper H, Lydia C\
+Project by: Jasper H, Lydia C

-Special thanks to tester: Tony Luo
+Special thanks to tester: Tony L